mitchejj-attic/mitchejj.github.com/_posts/2012-08-07-hello-world.md

 title: "Hello World"
 description:
 category:
-tags: [meta]
+tags: [obligatory]
 ---
 {% include JB/setup %}
-Just another site, nothing to see here... move along... look lively and exit to the left.
+Nothing to see here, yet.
+Just another amoeba learning to walk, look lively as you exit on the left.